 Any statements in this Official Statement involving matters of opinion, whether or not expressly stated as such, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the Finance Authority and the purchasers or holders of any of the Series 2021A Bonds.
+This Official Statement is not to be construed as a contract or agreement between the Finance Authority and the purchasers or holders of any of the Series 2021C Bonds.

-By /s/ Katherine Miller Katherine Miller, Chair
+By\\\\\\/s/ Katherine Miller Chair or Vice Chair

-By /s/ Marquita D. Russel Marquita D. Russel, Chief Executive Officer [THIS PAGE INTENTIONALLY LEFT BLANK]
+By /s/ Marquita D. Russel Marquita D. Russel, Chief Executive Officer [ THIS PAGE INTENTIONALLY LEFT BLANK ]